YunusKaptan/YunusKaptan/README.md

-## Asis System Limited Liability Company(Intern Student) | October 2019 to December 2019 Warsaw, Poland
+## Asis System LLC || October 2019 - December 2019

-This company I worked for was selling products through online marketing in 2019. followed the product sales in this company through Excel.
-As a beginner to Polish, I had the opportunity to practice my language skills with the staff there.
+Had the opportunity to experience E-Commerce platform from product sales to integration of software patches.

+## Rais Games || March 2021 - May 2021

+Was able to learn and implement mini 2D games that were meant to produce high value returns.
+Mainly worked with C# and Unity.